 Office Location & Hours: AD 134 Levelland campus.
-(806) 716-2458.
-Office hours: M-Th.11:00-12:00, Mon.
-1-2, Fri 8:30-11:30 email & by appointment (contact by email first).
+(806) 716-2458 voice mail.
+Mon. & Wed.
+11-12, 1-2, Tues.
+8:00-12:00, email & by appointment (contact by email first).

 Email address: wclark@southplainscollege.edu

 Thank You: I consider it an honor that you have chosen to be in my course.
 I want to thank you in advance for the time and hard work that you will put into this learning experience.
 One of the keys to being successful in college is to maintain communication with your instructor.
 Feel free to call, e-mail, or come by during office hours if I can help you be successful in this course.
 I wish you all the luck this semester and hope that the grade that you achieve in this course will reflect the effort you put into it.